jcftang/ansible-openstack/README.md

 Gotten from the interwebs - notes and other documentation

-* Controller Node
+* Controller Node (no distinction of internal and public network)
-    - Keystone
+    - Keystone - done
-    - Nova
+    - Nova - done
-    - Glance
+    - Glance - done
-    - Quantum
+    - Quantum - done
     - Cinder
     - Horizon
 * Compute Node